slazmo/MET3601/README.md

 This repository is for the Computational Techniques for Meteorology course at Florida Tech.
-Much of the first-year material has be adapted from my colleague's (Kevin Goebbert) repository at Valaparaiso University.
+Much of the first-year material has be adapted from my colleague's (Kevin Goebber) repository at Valaparaiso University.